featurist/interfaceable/README.md

 ### Rails

+Mix Interfacable in before any of the application code is loaded.
+For example, in the initializer.
 For extra peace of mind, you can noop interface checking in production:

 ```ruby
 # config/initializers/interfacable.rb